david-cattermole/mayaMatchMoveSolver/TOOLS.md

 ## Toggle Marker / Bundle

-Select the opposite node, if a Marker is selected, select it's connected Bundle, and vice versa.
+Select the opposite node, if a Marker is selected, select it's connected Bundle, and vice-versa.

 Run this Python command:
 ```python